Low Calorie Waffle Recipes

 Oat Bran Low Calorie Waffles

-Oat bran low calorie waffles are packed with nutrients.
-They are high in fiber and low in calories.
+Oat bran low calorie waffles are high in fiber and low in calories.
 These waffles have a nutty taste and are good for your heart.

-This recipe makes 8 waffles, each 7 inches wide and 1 inch thick.
-It only takes 10 minutes to prepare and 15 minutes to cook.
+This recipe makes 8 round waffles, each 7 inches wide and 1 inch thick.
+It only takes 10 minutes to prepare the batter and 40 minutes to cook all 8 waffles.
 Each waffle has 326 calories, making them a good choice for those watching their diet.

 Ingredients for 8 Waffles: